Harmful Interactions: Mixing OTC Drugs and Alcohol

 Aspirin, Allergies, and Anxiety

 Believe it or not, aspirin is one of the most dangerous things to mix with alcohol because they both act as blood thinners.
 That means if you get cut, you may bleed profusely, and your blood may be unable to clot.
 Allergy medications sometimes have alcohol in them, so they can be dangerous when mixed with additional alcohol.
-Anxiety medication mixed with alcohol can lead to dizziness and even difficulty breathing.
+Xanax, a popular anxiety medication, mixed with alcohol can lead to dizziness and even difficulty breathing.

 Women and Elderly